Skip to content

 Important Notes

-• Empty or invalid input: If parsing yields no valid numbers, the node returns 0.0.
+• Empty input: If no valid numbers are found after parsing, the node returns 0.0.

-• Population metrics: std and variance are computed using population formulas (divide by N), not sample (N-1).
+• Population formulas: Standard deviation and variance are computed using population definitions (divide by N), not sample definitions (which divide by N-1).

-• Mode ties: If multiple values are equally frequent, the first most-common value encountered is returned.
+• Mode behavior: If multiple values tie for most frequent, the first encountered most frequent value is returned.

 Troubleshooting